Our verdict

 Xodus Ultra takes care of your feet

-The shoe indeed belongs to the softer range of trail shoes.
-Based on our durometer measurements, it is 20% plusher than the average.
+Turning to our durometer measurement, we found that the shoe indeed belongs to the softer range of trail shoes.
+Based on our durometer measurements, it is 25% plusher than trail shoes on average.

 saucony-xodus-ultra-cushioning-softness-durometer